Marriage of Figaro (Mad Men): Plot

-The mystery of Don's past deepens when he is caught off guard by a man on the train who recognizes him from their days in the Korean War and refers to him as "Dick Whitman."
-Don acknowledges the man and makes non-committal plans about getting together, while avoiding giving him any true information about his current identity as Don Draper.
+The mystery of Don's past deepens when he is caught off guard by a man on the train who recognizes him from their days in the Korean War and refers to him as "Dick Whitman".
+Don acknowledges the man and makes non-committal plans about getting together, while avoiding giving him any true information about his current identity.

 Pete arrives at Sterling Cooper, back from his honeymoon.
 When he goes to his office, he is startled to discover several people dressed as Chinese peasants, along with several live chickens.
-Pete realizes he's been pranked while the rest of the staff of Sterling Cooper laughs at their joke.
-Meanwhile, Don discusses Doyle Dane Bernbach's new ad campaigns for Volkswagen.
-He hates it, while Roger is puzzled why a Jewish advertising executive would want to help the Germans, while Pete says it's "brilliant."
+Pete realizes he's been pranked while the rest of the office staff laughs at their joke.
+Meanwhile, Don discusses Doyle Dane Bernbach's new ad campaign for Volkswagen.
+He hates it, while Roger is puzzled why a Jewish advertising executive would want to help Germans; Pete says it is "brilliant".

 Peggy greets Pete, who lets her know that things must be different now that he's married, and Peggy reassures him that their dalliance "never happened".
 Later, Peggy chats with the other women of the office, who are giggling about reading Lady Chatterley's Lover.
-They comment how men won't read it because it's romantic, and Joan comments how it shows that most people think marriage is a joke, due to the extensive infidelity in the novel.
+They comment how men will not read it because it is romantic, and Joan comments how it shows that most people think marriage is a joke, due to the extensive infidelity in the novel.
 The scene then cuts to the men in a meeting, joking about the appeal of one's wife dying.
-Earlier, Pete's friends—Ken, Harry, and Paul—try to get him to tell them about his honeymoon, but Pete says he is a changed man and refuses to tell any salacious tales.
+Earlier, Pete's colleagues—Ken, Harry and Paul—try to elicit details about his honeymoon, but Pete says he is a changed man and refuses to tell any salacious tales.
 Later, Pete and Harry talk about being married and fidelity vs. infidelity.